-Timebanking makes use of the assets and resources that exist within a particular community or group that are traditionally overlooked in conventional economic transactions and services.
-In this way, through co-production, timebanking applies a multiplier effect to enlarge the pool of resources available in any system.
-This in itself can breed innovation, by helping us to think beyond our conventional assumptions about our â€˜meansâ€™ and ‘limits’.
-In a public service setting this means a greatly increased pool of resource and sphere of possibility, without having to raise additional finance.
+Timebanking makes use of assets and resources existing within a community or group that may be overlooked in conventional economic transactions for goods and services.
+Through co-production, timebanking applies a multiplier effect to enlarge the pool of resources available in any system.
+This perspective can foster innovation by helping us to think beyond conventional assumptions about our â€˜meansâ€™ and ‘limits’.
+In a public service setting, this equates to a greatly increased pool of resource and sphere of possibility, without having to raise additional finance.

-Equality is enshrined in every timebanking exchange through the principle of an hour for an hour.
-Because an hour to every human being is equally valuable, and everybody has something to give, timebanking can help some of the most marginalised people feel a sense of self worth and belonging.
-Timebanking helps to bridge previously unbridgeable divides: race, class, gender, national origin â€” because it defines people by what they are prepared to do for others.
+Equality is enshrined in every timebanking exchange through the principle of ‘an hour for an hour’.
+Because an hour is equally valuable to every human being, and everybody has something to give, timebanking can help some of the most marginalised people realise a sense of self worth and belonging.
+Timebanking can bridge divides of race, class, gender, national origin â€” because it defines people by what they are prepared to do for others.

-In addition there is an equality of access.
-By maximising the use of assets and resources, whether that be a spare meeting room equates to an individualâ€™s ability to spend time with someone else, timebank members gain equal access (an hour is the same to everybody) to resources that might typically be beyond their means given their economic position.
-This allows people learn new skills or take advantage of training opportunities.
+In addition, timebanking brings equality of access.
+By creating an equal platform, where the use of a spare meeting room equates to an individualâ€™s ability to spend time with another, for example, time bank members gain equal access to resources that might be beyond their economic means â€” making it possible for them to gain new skills or take advantage of training.

-Timebanks are successful in attracting people who would not normally get involved in traditional volunteering.
-Only 16 per cent of traditional volunteers have an income of under £10,000, whereas nearly four times as many timebank participants do (58%).
-Nearly double the number of timebank participants are not in formal employment (72%) compared to traditional volunteers (40%).
-(NEF, 2002.
-The Time of Our Lives)
+Time banks are successful in attracting people who might not get involved in ‘traditional’ volunteering, including those with a low income, and those who aren’t in formal employment.
+Only 16% of traditional volunteers have an income of under Â£10,000; nearly four times as many time bank participants do (58%).
+Of time bank participants, 72% are not in formal employment, compared with 40% of traditional volunteers.
+(NEF, 2002: The Time of Our Lives)

-Timebanking builds social networks of people who give and receive support from each other, enabling people from different backgrounds, who may not otherwise meet, to come together and form connections and friendships.
-Generating social capital in this way can be an important determinant of health, wellbeing and resilience, all of which can prevent needs arising.
-Examples include ensuring older people receive nutritional food and are able to eat regularly, and providing a â€˜circle of supportâ€™ for young people in keeping them out of trouble.
+Timebanking builds networks of people who give and receive support, enabling people from different backgrounds, who may not otherwise meet, to form meaningful and fruitful connections and friendships.
+Generating social capital in this way can enhance health, wellbeing and resilience, all of which can prevent additional needs arising.
+Examples include ensuring older people regularly receive and eat nutritional food, and providing a â€˜circle of supportâ€™ for young people to help them avoid unhealthy or damaging choices.